 Check the dal carefully for debris and rinse it well in a strainer.
 Put it and 3 cups water in a pot and bring to a boil.
 Reduce the heat to low and simmer until the dal is softened, about 15 minutes.
 Add more water if necessary to prevent it from drying out.
 Set aside when done.

 Cook the green beans, carrots, zucchini, and cabbage in water until soft.
 (I did this in the pressure cooker, with 1/2 cup of water at high pressure for 5 minutes.)
 When they’re soft, add the peas and mash the vegetables well, in the liquid.

 Heat a good non-stick wok or large pot.
 Add the onions and cook, adding a little water as necessary, until they begin to brown, about 4 minutes.
 Add the ginger, garlic, and bell peppers and cook for another 2 minutes.

 Stir in the pav bhaji masala, red chili powder, turmeric, and salt.
 Add the tomatoes, and cook until they start to break down, about 5 minutes.
-Add the mashed vegetables and salt to taste.
+Add the dal and the mashed vegetables and salt to taste.
 Cook on low for about 20 minutes.
 Add lemon juice and serve on toasted buns, with pita bread, or as a dip.

 This sandwich filling alone is zero points on Weight Watchers purple and blue (Freestyle) plans.